A TensorFlow Simulation Framework for Scientific Computing of Fluid Flows on Tensor Processing Units

-To map our algorithm to the TensorFlow API, we use directional splitting and represent all spatial-derivative operators as one-dimensional convolutions.
-This is efficiently evaluated using TensorFlow's function \lstinline{tf.nn.conv1d}, which operates on an input tensor field of rank 3 with dimensions of batch size $M_\text{b}$, input width $M_\text{w}$, and input channels $M_{c}$.
-This implementation strategy requires us to treat each dimension of $[\phivec_{ij}]_k$ differently.
-In the $x$- and $y$-directions, we use 1D convolutions to apply linear operations to $\phi_{ij}$ repeating over $k\in[1,\wt{N}_z]$.
+In the $x$- and $y$-directions, we map our algorithm to the TensorFlow API and represent spatial-derivative operators as one-dimensional convolutions.
+This is efficiently evaluated using TensorFlow's function \lstinline{tf.nn.conv1d}, which operates on an input tensor field of rank 3 with dimensions of batch size $M_\text{b}$ (\lstinline{batch}), input channels $M_{c}$ (\lstinline{in_channels}), and input width $M_\text{w}$ (\lstinline{in_width}).
 The weights of finite-difference operators are customized as filters in this function.
-Specifically, given a 2D tensor $\phivec_{ij}\in \mathbb{R}^{\wh{N}_x\times \wh{N}_y}$, we first transpose it to $\phi_{i'j'}\in \mathbb{R}^{M_\text{b}\times M_\text{d}}$, where $M_\text{d} = M_\text{w} \times M_\text{c}$ is the data size of a batch.
+Specifically, given a 2D tensor $\phivec_{ij}\in \mathbb{R}^{\wh{N}_x\times \wh{N}_y}$, we first transpose it to $\phi_{i'j'}\in \mathbb{R}^{M_\text{b}\times M_\text{d}}$, where $M_\text{d} = M_\text{c} \times M_\text{w}$ is the data size of a batch.
 Note that in $\phi_{i'j'}$, $j'=i$ if the operator is evaluated along the $x$-direction and $j'=j$ for the $y$-direction.
 This allows us to represent the first dimension as a ``batch'' in \lstinline{tf.nn.conv1d}, and repeated operations are applied along this dimension.

 Denoting $\phivec_{i',:}$ as the $i'$th row in the 2D tensor ${\phivec}_{i'j'}$, and $\mathbf{K}\in\mathbb{R}^{M_\text{d}\times M_\text{d}}$ as the finite-difference operator kernel, we can express these operations as $\phivec_{i':}'=\phivec_{i',:} \mathbf{K}$.
 For illustrative purpose, consider the central-difference discretization of $d_\xi\phi$ on an equidistant mesh with $M_\text{d}$ grid points, grid size $\Delta$, and periodic boundaries, the discrete form can be written as: